Pension Annual Allowance Advice

 What is pension Annual Allowance?

-The Annual Allowance increased from £40,000 in April 2023, “help remove incentives for doctors to work reduced hours or retire early due to pension tax concerns.”
+The Annual Allowance increased from £40,000 in April 2023, “to help remove incentives for doctors to work reduced hours or retire early due to pension tax concerns.”
 While this change applies to all pension savers, higher earners will benefit most from these changes.

 What contributions count towards annual allowance?